Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Medication: Take aspirin or paracetamol to relieve the headache.
 If your symptoms persist, you may need to see your doctor to be prescribed a broad spectrum antibiotic to combat the sinus infection and possibly a nasal decongestant to unclog your nose.
 If your sinusitis does not clear up, you may need to undergo a minor operation to remove any obstruction from your sinuses.

 Medication: Until recently, doctors were relatively limited in managing migraine.
-However, modern medicines are now available that can help minimise the disruption migraine makes to your everday life.
+However, modern medicines are now available that can help minimize the disruption migraine makes to your everyday life.

 Mild migraine pain can be treated with analgesics (eg. aspirin, paracetamol), antihistamines and anti-emetics (to combat nausea).